 A good property manager will check in with the property and tenants even if they haven’t heard from them.
 Some tenants won’t report needed repairs and damage leaving you and the property manager in the dark.
 You don’t want to find an unpleasant surprise when the tenant moves out.

 Don’t let the property manager keep them.
 While most people are honest and trustworthy, I did have a property manager steal the tenant damage deposits, which ended up costing us a lot of money to replace the deposits!

 Try to get the management company to work with a bank account at your financial institution instead of letting them put rent receipts in to their own account.
 This usually only works with larger properties and portfolios though.

 Hopefully this never comes up, but it is better to know upfront than to be surprised if an eviction is necessary.

-If the latter is true, this will lead to 1–2 months of lost rent every time a tenant switch happens.
+If the latter is true, this will lead to one to two months of lost rent every time a tenant switch happens.